Learn about our school's pastoral care and wellbeing structure

 Pastoral Care and Wellbeing

-"...wellbeing is fundamental to successful learning...young people who are happy, confident and able to establish meaningful relationships are better placed to achieve learning outcomes."
+"...Wellbeing is fundamental to successful learning... young people who are happy, confident and able to establish meaningful relationships are better placed to achieve learning outcomes."

 - Catholic Education Melbourne